Adobe-Marketing-Cloud/analytics-data-workbench-samples/README.md

-# Analytics-Data-Workbench-Samples

-h1(Code and Data for the Analytics Data Workbench Lab)
+# Code and Data for the Analytics Data Workbench Lab

 This repository is organized as follows.
-There is a folder with the data (two datasets, one with a time series of metrics, the other with visitor level data).
+1. There is a folder with the data with two datasets
+  1. One is a time series of metrics
+  2. The other with visitor level data
+2. A folder with the R code
+  1. Linear model for linear regression
+  2. Forecasting of key metrics